 2. It does not get to the heart of the issue, what is the probability that an individual will exit the organisation?
 What is the consequence if an individual leaves the organisation?
 What should we be doing about it to prevent this from happening?
 If it does happen, have we got a strategy in place to preserve our operational status?

 3. What Strategies should we be deploying now to ensure we can cater for our service delivery in our hot spots?
 Traditional Workforce planning does not drill down to people.
 A drill down to people will reveal impending problems that can be resolved with adequate planning; they cannot be resolved without planning.

-Gone are the days where Workforce Planning is an isolated HR/OD activity that is basically a high level estimate of future requirements.
-Company Boards, CEO’s, CFO’s want to know where they are exposed, what are the risks, what should we doing about it, how serious is the ageing issue in my workforce, not a high level forecast that glosses over the detail.
+Gone are the days where Workforce Planning is an isolated HR/OD activity that is basically a high-level estimate of future requirements.
+Company Boards, CEO’s, CFO’s want to know where they are exposed, what are the risks, what should we do about it, how serious is the ageing issue in my workforce, not a high-level forecast that glosses over the detail.